 But discussing any fees and contracts with your attorney before implementing them in the real world is key.
 Oh, and you should charge for your legal fees!

-In fact, those additional services are exactly what can set professionals apart from amateurs.
+In fact, such additional services are exactly what can set professionals apart from amateurs.
 Instead of letting increasing competition cut your legs from under you, Todd advises finding ways to generate value that the amateur property managers or real estate agents-turned-property-managers can’t compete with.

 And, of course, charge for that value.